-The Chair of the Board, the Risk Committee and the Audit Committee are deemed to be independent.
+The Chairs of the Board and all of its sub-committees are deemed to be independent.

 The Senior Independent Director is responsible for ensuring that the collective views of the Independent Directors are reflected at the Board; the Chair is effective; and the Board meetings, information and training meets the needs of the Independent Directors and allows them to exercise appropriate influence.